danielward27/flowjax/docs/getting_started.rst

    >>> log_normal = LogNormal()

 .. note::
-   In either case, the ``shapes`` must match.
-Further, you can arbitrarily combine unconditional and conditional bijections with unconditional and conditional distributions, as long as all conditional components share the same ``cond_shape``.
+   In either case, the ``bijection.shape`` and ``distribution.shape`` must match.
+   Further, you can arbitrarily combine unconditional and conditional bijections with unconditional and conditional distributions, as long as all conditional components share the same conditioning variable (and as such, the same ``cond_shape``).

 Distributions and Bijections as PyTrees
 =======================================